dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

     energy.

-### Sociocultural Convergence And Spectral Decoherence Accruing and Proceeding at Paradoxically The Same Time
+### &#8968;&#8969; Sociocultural Convergence And Spectral Decoherence Accruing and Proceeding at Paradoxically The Same Time

 -

+- Shiva destroys, Brahma creates and Vishnu preserves
+  - all the rampant competition and spectral decoherence presents the opportunity for something new to emerge or it at least opens up the opportunity for something to fill the void

-### We Need Universal Language For Cultural Compactification.
+### &#8968;&#8969; We Need Universal Language For Cultural Compactification.
 This is Hard With Seven Billion People and No Hard Reset

-- it will begin to happen after people try to make sense of the
+- it will begin to happen after people try to make sense of the sociocultural chaos

 <a name="tl-dr-billions-of-people-will-die" />